FREE ONLINE ED ASSESSMENT. Start Here

 PDE5 inhibitors are ED drugs that can help you get an erection by increasing blood flow to your penis.
 Some of the more common PDE5-inhibiting medications include sildenafil (the active ingredient in Viagra®), tadalafil (Cialis®) and avanafil (Stendra®).

-Our guide to PDE5 inhibitors covers how these medications work and how they can help promote harder erections and better sexual performance.
+Our guide to PDE5 inhibitors covers how these medications work and how they can help promote harder erections.

-In case you didn’t know, poor health habits can contribute to low sexual desire, as well as PE and ED.
+In case you didn’t know, poor health habits can contribute to sexual dysfunction.

-While sex can be considered mild to moderate physical activity, you’ll need to get physical outside the bedroom to maintain the healthy weight and muscle tone to keep you at peak performance in the bedroom.
+While sex can be considered mild to moderate physical activity, you’ll need to get physical outside the bedroom to maintain the healthy weight and cardiovascular health to keep you at peak performance in the bedroom.

 According to a review of multiple studies, erectile dysfunction is commonly associated with the following factors: